taskmonkey/central/README.md

 > Set up Auth0 (may need to debug)
 >
-> Set up MySQL database.
+> Set up MySQL database:
 >
 > 1. Using Homebrew: install MySQL if needed, then load and run it: https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e